 Each chapter has its own local Board of Directors who provide leadership.
 See Photo.

 Since its inception, Quilts2Heal has blossomed into an organization focused on providing comfort, healing and warmth by the gift of handmade, high-quality quilts.
-Quilts have been distributed to victims of natural disasters in Colorado, Louisiana, New York, North Carolina, Oklahoma, South Carolina and Texas.
-See Quilt Distributions.
+Quilts have been distributed to victims of natural disasters in several states.
+See Recipients.

 In Massachusetts quilts have been given to refugees and in Connecticut, quilts have been provided to people with special challenges.
 Quilts2Heal has also presented highly personalized quilts to military veterans at VFW Posts and at college OASIS programs in recognition of their service.